The Business Roundtable has a Great New Idea... or Does It?

 But that’s not the whole story.
 You see, there’s a wealth of research and hard data that suggests that in adopting this ‘new’ definition of purpose, corporations may indeed be embracing a strategy that might posthumously warm the cockles of Milton Friedman’s withered heart.

 Nearly three decades ago, now change management guru, John Kotter and his Harvard Business School colleague Professor James Heskett published their study of more than 200 large firms over an 11-year period.
-What they found was that corporate culture has a significant impact on a firm’s long-term economic performance, and those emphasizing the interests of all of a company’s key constituencies, ie, customers, stockholders, employees, outperformed those adopting an exclusively shareholder oriented focus by ‘huge margins’.
+What they found was that corporate culture has a significant impact on a firm’s long-term economic performance, and those emphasizing the interests of all of a company’s key constituencies, ie, customers, stockholders, employees, outperformed those adopting an exclusively shareholder-oriented focus by ‘huge margins’.
 Revenue, for example, grew by 682% over the period among those firms attentive to the interests of all stakeholders, versus 166% for the shareholder-centric companies.
 Most striking, the increase in net profit over the 11-year study period for the all-stakeholder-focused exceeded that of the shareholder-centric group by a factor of over 700—755% to be precise.

 That’s not a typo.